My novel in progress

 Photo by Aaron Burden on Unsplash

 In July 2021, I hired editor C.S.
-Lakin to critique the first 50 pages of my 303-page manuscript.
+Lakin to critique the first 50 pages of my 303-page manuscript for The Doubloon.
 It was the first professional critique I received.
 Ms. Lakin made numerous comments and recommendations.
 She pointed out many things I was doing wrong or not doing at all.

 A writer’s journey to publication is almost always long, and there are many potholes and disappointments along the way.
-Constructive criticism isn’t easy for me to take, but I’m trying each day to see the value in it.
+I continue to take advantage of writing webinars, books about the craft of writing, and online writing courses.

 Janet